lilou9221/McGill_Team2_Capstone/README.md

 3. See `src/data_acquisition/README_TEMPLATE.md` for detailed instructions.

-**Note:** The core pipeline processes local GeoTIFF files and doesn't require any configuration.

-## Configuration

-**No configuration is required for core functionality** - the tool works with sensible defaults.

-The `config.yaml` file is **only needed** if you want to use the optional GEE export scripts (see `src/data_acquisition/README_TEMPLATE.md`).
-For normal usage with manually placed data files, no configuration is needed.

-**Default Settings (work out of the box):**
-- Data directories: `data/raw`, `data/processed`
-- Output directories: `output/html`
-- H3 resolution: 7 for clipped areas, 9 for full state SOC map, 5 for full state suitability map
-- Processing: Caching enabled, snapshots disabled

 **Note**:
 - The pipeline automatically filters out old 3000m resolution SMAP files when 250m versions are available.
 Only the higher-resolution 250m files are used for processing.
 - Only scoring-required datasets are processed (soil_moisture, SOC b0/b10, pH b0/b10, soil_temperature).
 Other datasets (land_cover, soil_type) are automatically excluded from processing to optimize performance.
-- **Configuration is optional**: The tool works entirely with local data files and default settings. `config.yaml` is only needed for optional GEE export features.
+- The core pipeline processes local GeoTIFF files and doesn't require any configuration.

 ## Usage